Skip to main content

 The inventory turnover calculator that tells you what the ratio means

-Every unit sitting on a shelf is cash you can't spend on ads, new products, or anything else. **Inventory turnover measures how quickly that cash recycles.** A turnover of 6 means you sold through your average stock six times in the year; the higher the number, the less cash is frozen in inventory at any moment.
-We translate the ratio into plain "you hold about X days of stock" language right on the result card so the figure is never abstract.
+Inventory turnover measures how quickly stock cash recycles.
+Every unit on a shelf is cash you can't spend on ads or new products.
+A turnover of 6 means you sold through your average stock six times in the year — the higher the number, the less cash is frozen at any moment.
+We translate the ratio into plain "you hold about X days of stock" language right on the result card.

-The math is a clean ratio: **inventory turnover = cost of goods sold Γ· average inventory, both valued at cost.** Cost of goods sold is what the units you actually sold cost you.
-Average inventory is the typical value of stock you hold over the period.
-If you don't track an average, enter your beginning and ending inventory and we'll average them for you.
+The formula: COGS ÷ average inventory, both at cost.
+COGS is what the units you sold cost you.
+Average inventory is the typical stock held over the period.
+If you don't track an average, enter beginning and ending inventory and we'll average them for you.

 How it works